-Source: New York City Department of Buildings, New York City Department of City Planning, NYU Furman Center, State of New York City's Housing and Neighborhoods in 2013
+Source: New York City Department of Buildings, New York City Department of City Planning, NYU Furman Center

-In contrast to the slow recovery in housing development, the New York City economy has experienced a sharp rebound, with unemployment levels reaching the lowest levels in six years.5 This strong growth is expected to continue, with global real estate consultancy Knight Frank forecasting New York City's economy to grow by US\$874 billion from 2013 to 2030, more than any other major global city.
+In contrast to the slow recovery in housing development, the New York City economy has experienced a sharp rebound, with unemployment levels reaching the lowest levels in six years.
+This strong growth is expected to continue, with global real estate consultancy Knight Frank forecasting New York City's economy to grow by US\$874 billion from 2013 to 2030, more than any other major global city.